6 Ways Naltrexone (LDN) Helps with Weight Loss + Who Should use it

 #3.
 Naltrexone Modulates Appetite

-We have to dive into this for a deeper understanding, but yes Naltrexone can help modulate and reduce your appetite.
+We have to dive into this for a deeper understanding, but yes Naltrexone can help modulate and reduce your appetite (6).

-I will put this into context on how this may be beneficial but first we need establish some basics about weight loss and weight gain:
+I will put this into context on how this may be beneficial but first, we need to establish some basics about weight loss and weight gain:

 - Chronic calorie restriction fails 99% of the time in sustaining weight loss